bhattdrashti/SmartCV/tutorials/search-tools-and-creds.md

 ### Can a tool belong to multiple categories?
 No.
-Each tool category is fixed, similar to a résumé section.
+SmartCV uses fixed tool categories that function like résumé sections.

 ### Are `_like` searches case-insensitive?
 Yes.